Introduction to planar image tracking

 Basic requirements

-- Image format: JPG or PNG is recommended.
+- Image format: Recommended JPG or PNG.

 Core optimization points